cea-hpc/clustershell/README.md

 License
 -------

-ClusterShell is distributed under the CeCILL-C license, a French transposition of the GNU LGPL, and is fully LGPL-compatible (see Licence_CeCILL-C_V1-en.txt).
+ClusterShell is distributed under the GNU Lesser General Public License version 2.1 or later (LGPL v2.1+).
+Read the file `COPYING.LGPLv2.1` for details.

 Documentation
 -------------